Mathias157/balmorel-preprocessing/README.md

 ### Raw Data Processing
 Will create Balmorel data from raw data.

-Scripts are not finished, and raw data not included in this repository
+Scripts are not finished, and raw data not (yet) included in this repository